Phnom Penh Guide

 Whether you’re standing in a shop doorway, a busy market, waiting for a bus, crossing a road, or sitting on your motorbike, you’re vulnerable to the snatcher’s observations, and well-practiced maneuvers.
 Always be aware of your surroundings, and keep that phone out of sight.

 How many times have we heard about someone losing their phone, and all the data stored within it?
-Many will lament the loss of a sim card, over and above the value of the phone itself.
-Telephone numbers, personal details and photos stored in the phone’s gallery, for example, gone forever when your phone is snatched, often by a swift motorcyclist.
+Many will lament the loss of a SIM card, over and above the value of the phone itself.
+Telephone numbers, personal details, and photos stored in the phone’s gallery, for example, are gone forever when your phone is snatched, often by a swift motorcyclist.

-Tip: You can easily, and regularly, transfer data from your smartphone to a laptop or desktop and download to a flash-drive.
+Tip: You can easily, and regularly, transfer data from your smartphone to a laptop or desktop and download it to a flash drive.
 You may then delete from the phone anything you consider sensitive, or perhaps not required immediately, such as 100s of valuable photos in the gallery.

 Consequently, be wise before the event.